chasefranks/chasefranks.github.io/_posts/2016-12-16-bower-quickstart.md

 layout: post
 title:  "Quickstart with Bower"
 date:   2016-12-16
+categories: quickstart
-categories: quickstart, node, npm, bower, grunt
+tags: [ quickstart, nodejs, npm, bower, grunt ]
 permalink: quickstart-bower
 intro: >
   Web developers have a littany of tools available to them from the node ecosystem.
 Bower is a repository and command line tool for pulling in static assets like Javascript libraries and CSS frameworks.